Project

 I've updated the backport flags for this issue.
 However, as always, it is up to the branch maintainer whether or not to backport.

-Updated by thomthom (Thomas Thomassen) 11 months ago
+Updated by thomthom (Thomas Thomassen) over 1 year ago

 Thank you very much for looking into this.
 We'll be testing the patch to see how the performance is with our application in our, somewhat special use case.